The Scottish Golf Show

 The Scottish Golf Show is a Scottish television series aired on Scottish TV and Grampian TV (now both together as STV).

 The Scottish Golf Show was narrated by Iain Anderson and produced, directed & edited by Scott Brown.
 The series was first broadcast in 2005, and was re-aired in 2006, and again in May 2009 on STV.

 Synopsis

 Episode 1

 The first episode provides an overview of Scotland's golf courses, beginning with St Andrews.
-The exclusive Royal and Ancient Golf Club of St Andrews opens its doors, and the origins of the game are explored at the British Golf Museum.
+Royal and Ancient Golf Club of St Andrews opens its doors, and the origins of the game are explored at the British Golf Museum.

 Episode 2

 This edition features one of Scotland's premier venues, the championship course at Royal Troon, and looks at some of the other major courses in Ayrshire.

 Episode 3

 This edition features the Open Championship venue at Carnoustie, and others at the east coast.

 Episode 4

 The show visits Royal Dornoch.
 Graeme Baxter talks about the art of golf, and takes a look behind the scenes at Elmwood College, Fife.